skirmess/App-ReportPrereqs/README.md

 listed as prerequisites (including 'recommends', 'suggests', etc.).
 However, any 'develop' prerequisites are not reported, unless they show up in another category or the `--with-develop` option is used.

+Option `--with-feature` enables optional features provided by a CPAN distribution.
+Option may be used more than once.

 Versions are reported based on the result of `parse_version` from [ExtUtils::MakeMaker](https://metacpan.org/pod/ExtUtils::MakeMaker), which means prerequisite modules